Quality Rating 3: Program Assessment

 • Maryland EXCELS Self-Assessment: Infant and Toddler (6 weeks up to 36 months)

-• Maryland EXCELS Self-Assessment: Preschool (3 to 5 years of age)
+• Maryland EXCELS Self-Assessment: Preschool (3 to 5 years)

 NOTE: If you are a program that provides care to children of all ages, you must conduct a self-assessment on at least one classroom/designated area from each age group.